I am an NHS consultant ophthalmic surgeon appointed in 2002. I was the Honorary Secretary of the Royal College of Ophthalmologists 2013 - 2017.

 I provide reports where children are considered to have suffered abusive head trauma (shaken baby syndrome); this was the subject of my LL.M dissertation.

-Due to the COVID-19 and current medicolegal commitments Mr Newman is not taking on new instructions until January 2021.
+Due to the recovery from the pandemic and current NHS and medicolegal commitments Mr Newman is not taking on new instructions until January 2022.

 Honorary Secretary (2013-17) and Fellow of the Royal College of Ophthalmologists, Fellow of the Royal College of Physicians and Surgeons of Glasgow, Fellow (by election) of the Royal College of Paediatrics and Child Health, International member of the American Association for Paediatric Ophthalmology and Strabismus Member of the British and Irish Neuro-ophthalmology Club, Member of the European Paediatric and Strabismus Society, Member of the British Ophthalmic Plastic Surgery Society, Fellow of the Royal Society of Medicine, Member of the Expert Witness Institute.